MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/test-resource-specific-consent.md

 ## Examples

-### Request RSC permissions in a team and chat when the app manifest version is earlier oreual to 1.11.
+### Request RSC permissions in a team and chat when the app manifest version is earlier or equal to 1.11.

 ### Example for RSC in a team